scimusmn/mm-0101-partner-motion/README.md

     boxen mm_0101_partner_motion

 Note this project does not require any files from this Git repository.
-This is why this README.md is the only file.
+This README.md is the only file here.

-You must manually set the Exhibits user to auto login.
-Go to System Preferences > Users & Groups > Login Options > Automatic login: "Exhibits"
+Manually set the Exhibits user to auto login.
+System Preferences > Users & Groups > Login Options > Automatic login: "Exhibits"

 # Run the application
 The application should start correctly after rebooting the computer.